Quantum Point Contact with Local Two-body Loss: Single-site result

 We compare the above results with those for the one-body loss case~\cite{Uchino2022}.
 A key similarity is that the formal expressions for the particle and energy currents remain identical for bosons and fermions in both cases.
 However, a crucial difference lies in the structure of the effective dissipation: in the two-body loss case, the effective loss strength is given by $\gamma n_{0\bar{\sigma}}$~\cite{Qu2025}.
 This occupation-dependent term leads to differences in the particle and energy currents between one-body and two-body loss cases.

+In the absence of two-body loss $\gamma=0$, the reduction in particle number in the left reservoir is fully compensated by the increase in the right reservoir, as captured by the currents in Eqs.~(\ref{current_single_site}) and (\ref{energy_current_single_site}).
+When two-body loss is present $\gamma \neq 0$, an additional loss channel to the vacuum arises.
+This corresponds to the particle-loss rate, which can also be evaluated with the Keldysh formalism as follows (See Appendix \ref{TwoBodyLossSingleSite} and \ref{TwoBodyLossMultiSite}):

+This result is intuitively reasonable, since the particle loss rate increases with both the number of spin-up and spin-down particles at the lossy site and the strength of the dissipation.
+We note that Eq.~\eqref{particle_loss} remains valid regardless of the total number of sites.

 For the sake of an analytic comparison between one-body and two-body loss effects, we now consider the case of two-component fermions at zero temperature.
 Especially, we focus on particle transport near the Fermi level, assuming $R_{\sigma}(\omega) \to 0$ and $\Gamma_{\sigma}(\omega) \to \Gamma$ with $\epsilon = 0$, $\mu_{L(R)\sigma} = \mu_{L(R)}$ and $\Delta\mu = \mu_L - \mu_R\ll\frac{\mu_L+\mu_R}{2}$~\footnote{Notice that $\epsilon=0$ represents that the channel transmittance at the Fermi level is 1 in the absence of dissipation.}.
-Under these assumptions, spin-up and spin-down particles are equally populated $n_{0\uparrow}=n_{0\downarrow} =n_0 =(\sqrt{1+\gamma/\Gamma}-1)/(\gamma/\Gamma)$, and the particle current follows an Ohmic relation $I = G\Delta\mu$ with conductance $G$.
+Under these assumptions, spin-up and spin-down particles are equally populated $n_{0\uparrow(\downarrow)}=n_0 =(\sqrt{1+\gamma/\Gamma}-1)/(\gamma/\Gamma)$, and the particle current follows an Ohmic relation $I = G\Delta\mu$ with conductance $G$.
 The resulting expressions for the conductance are

 where $G_1$ and $G_2$ correspond to the conductance in the one-body and two-body loss cases, respectively.
 Here, $1/2\pi$ is the conductance quantum in natural units and the prefactor $2$ accounts for spin degeneracy~\footnote{Here, the conductance in neutral systems is given.
 In the case of electric systems, the conductance quantum becomes $e^2/2\pi$ in natural units.}.
+We note that the above expression of $G_1$ is obtained, provided that dissipation is spin-independent, i.e., $\gamma_{\uparrow(\downarrow)}=\gamma$.
 These expressions demonstrate that $G_2>G_1$, i.e., the particle current is more strongly suppressed by one-body loss than two-body loss.
-This finding agrees with the recent experimental observation~\cite{Huang2024}.

 We emphasize that these essential results persist under a finite bias at nonzero temperature $T_{L(R)}=T>0$, whose numerical results are shown in Fig.~\ref{n_plot}.
 As in the zero-temperature case, $n_0$ decreases with increasing $\gamma$.
 Notably, at finite temperature, $n_0$ also decreases with increasing $|\Delta \mu|$, a feature absent at zero temperature.